 Treatment for Addiction: Resources and Help

-Silver Linings Recovery Center in Langhorne, PA partners with many community resources that provide treatment for addiction and substance abuse disorders.
-Silver Linings Recovery Center is proud to partner with the following organizations and support groups throughout the Bucks County, PA area.
+Silver Linings Recovery Center partners with many community resources that provide treatment for addiction and substance abuse disorders.
+Silver Linings Recovery Center is proud to partner with the following organizations and support groups throughout the Bucks County, PA and Mercer County, NJ areas.
 These resources are available to both recovering addicts and their families.
 Our partnered support groups offer extended encouragement, guidance and advice through the ever-changing recovery process.
 Resources are not only for substance addicts, but also available for gambling addicts, food addicts and many other addictions.
 Read below to see how each specific partner of Silver Linings Recovery Center can help you or your loved ones move through a new clean and sober life.

 Click on Images Below